Bubble Bobble (video game): Re-releases

 The game has had at least 30 official ports to a large array of computers and consoles throughout the decades.

 A remastered version named Bubble Bobble Old & New was made for Game Boy Advance, which also included the original arcade version.
 It was released in Japan by MediaKite and internationally by Empire Interactive.

 In October 2005, a version was released for the Xbox, PlayStation 2, and Microsoft Windows as part of the Taito Legends compilation.

 In December 2007, the NES version of Bubble Bobble was released in North America on Nintendo's Virtual Console service for the Wii.
 The Famicom Disk System version of Bubble Bobble was also released for the Nintendo eShop on October 16, 2013, for the Nintendo 3DS and on January 29, 2014, for the Wii U.

-Hamster Corporation released the game as part of their Arcade Archives series for the PlayStation 4 in 2016 and Nintendo Switch in 2022.
+Hamster Corporation released the game as part of their Arcade Archives series for the PlayStation 4 in 2016 and Nintendo Switch in 2022, as well the NES version as part of their Console Archives series for the Nintendo Switch 2 and PlayStation 5 in August 2026.

 The game was included in the NES Classic Edition in November 2016.

-In July 2020, the MORIBIX Corporation released a mobile port, titled "Bubble Bobble Classic," on iOS and Android.